aaaven/IND211/towards_relationality/deck.md

 note:

+And of course, this is another manuscript i am working on:

 Building on interpersonality, Relationality expands the focus beyond direct interpersonal dynamics.
 Relationality does not replace or overwrite interactivity or interpersonality.
 Instead, it reframes them within a wider ecology of relationships, where the artwork is just one actor among many or as how we previously defined - mediator.